brunohaf/yeetcodex/README.md

 ````

 > **Note**
-> This repo includes a private submodule for personal solutions.
+> This repo includes a submodule for my personal solutions.
 To initialize submodules, run:

 ```bash
 git submodule update --init --recursive